isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Donation of Human Eggs for Research (Download here)</p>
-<p><strong>Description:</strong> This Report deals with issues related to
+<p><strong>Description:</strong> This report addresses the issues surrounding
-the provision of human eggs for the purpose of research, especially research into embryonic stem cells, and is part of the BAC’s longer term intention to consolidate its views and recommendations in the area of human embryonic stem cell research.</p>
+the provision of human eggs for research, particularly in embryonic stem cell studies, and contributes to the Bioethics Advisory Committee's long-term goal of consolidating its views and recommendations on human embryonic stem cell research.</p>
 </td>
 </tr>